TMJ Disorder

 Diagnosis

 Anyone experiencing symptoms of jaw joint disorders should first see a dentist.
 Jaw joint disorders can be diagnosed with a correct examination.
 The dentist may require imaging tests such as MRI and CT when making a diagnosis.
-Controlled tests and scans are important for diagnosing the problem and achieving the best result.
+Therefore, controlled tests and scans are important for diagnosing the problem and achieving the best result.

 TMJ Treatment